deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "So the SOR are the really science-fiction ones."
 Royce observed.

 "I guess."
 Rylee laughed.
-"But they're as nice a bunch of guys as you could meet, they've…I mean, they're committed to saving lives and serving other people in a BIG way, they've gone through *hell* to make it happen, and, I've met them, they're all really humble, sweet guys.
-Y'know, they met me and they just wanted to take some selfies, and I was like '*who's taking the selfie with who here?*' because…yeah, I'm in awe of them, I really am."
+"But they're as nice a bunch of guys as you could meet, they've...I mean, they're committed to saving lives and serving other people in a BIG way, they've gone through *hell* to make it happen, and, I've met them, they're all really humble, sweet guys.
+Y'know, they met me and they just wanted to take some selfies, and I was like '*who's taking the selfie with who here?*' because...yeah, I'm in awe of them, I really am."

 "Did you hear the content of that leaked advisory?"
 Royce asked, referring to a minor scandal of a few months previously where a memo doing the rounds in the Pentagon had somehow found its way onto the Internet.
 Rylee was onto him now, and knew that he was only asking because that was his job, so she just nodded, calmly.